yakivy/poppet/README.md

 - `poppet.FailureHandler` - used for handling failures, more info you can find [here](#failure-handling).

 #### Authentication
 As the library is abstracted from the transferring protocol, you can inject whatever logic you want around the poppet provider/consumer.
 For example, you want to add simple authentication for the generated RPC endpoints...
-Firstly let's write the method that will check `Authorization` header from the request on provider side, as an example I'll take Play Framework:
+Firstly let's write the method that will check authorization header from the request on provider side, as an example I'll take Play Framework:
 ```
 private def checkAuth(request: Request[ByteString]): Request[ByteString] = {
     if (request.headers.get(Http.HeaderNames.PROXY_AUTHENTICATE).contains(authSecret)) request